 You can’t beat the feeling of an illegal u-turn.
 It’s the same rush you get when you ask for a water cup but then fill it with coke instead.
 Similarly, not reporting your cash tips can feel exhilarating and edgy, like channeling your inner Al Capone (minus, yunno, the mob-boss part).

 While not reporting tip income might seem as innocent as swiping a 50 cent soda, it can get you into serious trouble with Uncle Sam.
 The IRS mandates that you properly record and report all tip income, including cash.
+So when you calculate your 1099 taxes, you need to include how much money you made in cash on top of your documented income.
 To understand this better, let’s look at both stipulations individually and then discuss what happens if you don’t report your tips:

-This is a basic recordkeeping requirement.
+This is a basic record keeping requirement.
 The IRS expects you to maintain good records for all your business income and expenses, and tips are no exception.
+Even if it is your first time doing taxes as a 1099 contractor, you are expected to know the laws.
 However, since most of your tip income can be tracked through your bank statements & receipts, all you really need to worry about are those minty greens.

 To that end, best practice is to keep a log.
 The IRS doesn’t require you to track your tips this way, but recommends that your log shows the date you received the tip, the payment method (credit card, cash, check), and how much it was for.
 They even developed an easily accessible form for taxpayers to use.